nmuzhichin/jdummy/readme.md

 # Jdummy
-The Jdummy is the simplest library for creating test objects.
+Jdummy is the simplest library for creating test objects.

+Jdummy provides capabilities:
+* creation of complex objects
+* creation and filling of collections
+* protection against cyclic object instantiation

+Easy to use:

 Just call `Jdummy.of(..)` or `Jdummy.manyOf(..)`
 ```java